-GREATER ATTENTION TO SUSTAINABLE DEVELOPMENT BOTH IN THE MANAGEMENT OF ASSESSMENT AND THE FUNCTIONING OF THE ORGANISATION
+GREATER ATTENTION TO SUSTAINABLE DEVELOPMENT BOTH IN THE MANAGEMENT OF ASSESSMENT AND THE FUNCTIONING OF THE ORGANISATION in order to reduce the risks of frozen funding in the coming years.

 Development of digital solutions for the management of assessment processes, application of a sustainable approach to organising assessment visits, implementation of activity-based office concept, reducing digital waste.